t9md/atom-quick-highlight/README.md

 # TODO
 Lot of todo.

+* [x] auto highlight for newly added texts while editiong.
-* [ ] highlight across visible buffer.
+* [x] highlight across visible buffer.
+* [x] Or some configurable decoration style like outline, underline.
 * [ ] Wrap highlight with HTMLElement, to be able to use full color.
-* [x] Or some configurable decoration style like outline, underline.
 * [ ] Make color configurable.
 * [ ] Highlight with RegExp.
 * [ ] Serialize, deserialize